MetOffice/tcd-XIOS-demonstration/README.md

 Demonstrations of using XIOS are provided with Continuous Integration testing with respect to XIOS2 trunk.

-<em>Note</em>: This repo is a fork of the original UK MetOffice repo.

 ## Environments

 Environments are managed, with a little complication, to enable running on scientific desktop and on Github  Continuous Integration.